bilgino/angularforddd/README.md

 aggregate, presuming that the requested resource isn't already an aggregation of related resources?

 In the database-centric approach, database tables and their relations are identified as the foundation of resources or resource models.
 But is this common and always true?
 Well, it all depends on the requirements of the project and how we define a REST resource!
-A RESET resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or GUI models.
+A REST resource may be a representation of a single entity or a composition of several entities modeled around business use cases / business processes, database tables or GUI models.
 That is, Domain-Driven, Data-Driven or UX-Driven!

 Unless a REST resource doesn't already represent an aggregate, the aggregate must be stitched together for each initial routing event and must provide a query API to its internal state.
 Subsequently,